What is Co-Employment: A Quick Guide for Employers

 What does a PEO do for me?

 In a nutshell, the PEO, or administrative employer, takes on a behind-the-scenes role, handling the tasks involved in maintaining your workforce.
 This includes all the paperwork and responsibilities related to your employees, as well as a significant amount of the risk that comes with being an employer.
+When you opt for co-employment, issues like dealing with employee benefits, compliance, and administrative responsibilities can be shifted to the PEO, which can provide you with better security, create a stronger workplace culture, and help you focus on growing your business’s performance.

 Let’s break down exactly what that entails.